mixaverros88/dockerized-angular-crud-app/README.md

 This example combines 2 containers inside a bridge network.
 The first container runs the angular app and the other container the json server.

-We use the bridge network in order to reach the json server without the IP address but with the container name.

 You can use the run.sh file in order to spin up the containers or you can execute the following commands
 ```